kitproj/kit/README.md

 Tilt, Skaffold, and Garden are in the same problem space, but they all cross the boundary into deployment and often require Kubernetes.

-You could also use is a more sophisticated `make -j4`.
+You could also think of it as a more sophisticated `make -j4`.

 ## Install